FahadAlNasser/Data-Extraction-FastAPI/README.md

 This is a program was created as a practice project to apply what i learned from my Python course and self-study at Marymount University.
-It extracts data from PDF files and summaries it based on keywords
+It extracts data from PDF files and summaries it based on keywords.
+The way it works that I do not have to run the program on Visual Studio Code.
+The steps to operate this code:

+1- Run the Command Prompt on your device
+2- Change the directory to python file by inputting the cd command 3- Run the following command uvicorn main:app --reload  (The file is called main on my device) 4- After launching the command, the program will be hosted on this link: http://127.0.0.1:8000/doc

 ### Example Output:
 GET